crashoverride777/swifty-ads/README.md

 ```

 # Release Notes
+v1.5
+Clean-up
+AdMob banner ads now automatically identify if your app is in potrait or landscape
-v1.5 - Clean-Up, adMob ads now automatically choose device orientation, ads now automatically change orientation if you rotate your device, and close button for ipads inter ads has been adjusted.
+All banner ads now automatically change orientation and adjust their position if you rotate your device
+iAd inter ad close button on iPads inter ads has been adjusted.

+v1.4.1
-v1.4.1 - Clean-Up and small improvements
+Clean-up and small improvements

+v1.4
-v1.4 - Clean-Up and small improvements
+Clean-up and small improvements

+v1.3
-v1.3 - Upgraded to Swift 2
+Upgraded to Swift 2

+v1.2
-v1.2 - Small changes
+Small changes

+v1.1
-v1.1 - Sorry for all the initial commits, its my first rep. Helper should be good to go now.
+Sorry for all the initial commits, its my first rep. Helper should be good to go now.

 v1.0